-- 46.3 A new procurement is required in case of material change where one or more of the following conditions are met: - 46.4 The variation introduces conditions which, had they been part of the initial procurement exercise, would have allowed for the admission of other tenderers than those initially selected or for the acceptance of an offer other than that originally accepted or would have attracted additional participants in the procurement procedure. - 46.5 The variation increases the value of the contract or the framework agreement substantially in favour of the provider in a manner which was not provided for in the initial contract or framework agreement. - 46.6 The modification extends the scope of the contract or framework agreement considerably. - 46.7 You must consult the Service Lead Legal if you are considering varying a Contract that you have procured under CPR 17. - 47 Transfer of contracts novation and assignment - 47.1 Transfer, assignment and novation of contracts can only be carried out by the Service Lead Legal. - 48 Termination of Contract - 48.1 Any Contract will only be terminated early if this action is authorised by the relevant Strategic Director or Statutory Officer through a Delegated Decision.
-A copy of the report and decision for termination of any contract exceeding

-£100,000 in value must be sent to the Section 151 Officer for monitoring purposes.
-All termination letters under this rule will be drafted and issued via The Service Lead - Legal in conjunction with the Service Lead.
+- e.
+The Contracts Register must be updated and notices published in accordance with the relevant legislation, see CPR 28 and CPR29 and guidance from the Procurement Team. - 48.3 You must consult the Service Lead Legal if you are considering varying a Contract that you have procured under CPR 22. - 49.
+Transfer of contracts novation and assignment - 49.1 Transfer, assignment and novation of contracts can only be carried out by the Service Lead Legal. - 49.2 A novation or assignment of a public contract to a supplier that is not an excluded supplier is a permitted modification if it is required following a corporate restructuring or similar circumstance. - 50.
+Early Termination of Contract - 50.1 Any Contract will only be terminated early if this action is authorised by the relevant Strategic Director or Statutory Officer through a Delegated Decision.
+A copy of the report and decision for termination of any contract exceeding £100,000 in value must be sent to the Section 151 Officer for monitoring purposes.
+All termination letters under this rule will be drafted and issued via The Service Lead Legal in conjunction with the Service Lead.

-- 48.2 A contract must not be terminated to avoid international obligations. - 49 Nominated and Named Sub-Contractors - 49.1 If a sub-contractor or sub-consultant is to be nominated or named to a main Contractor, they must have been procured in accordance with these Contracts Procedure Rules and the terms of the tender and appointment must be compatible with the main contract. - 49.2 It shall be a condition of the employment by the Council of any person (not being an officer of the Council) to supervise a contract that in relation to such contract, they shall comply with the requirements of Contracts Procedure Rules as if they were an officer of the Council. - 50 Exceptions to Contracts Procedure Rules - 50.1 Every contract shall comply with these CPRs and no exception from any of the following provisions of these CPRs shall be made except in exceptional circumstances where it can be demonstrated that: - a.
-There is an urgent requirement to secure the provision of works, services or supplies and it is not practical to seek competitive quotations or tenders. - b.
-By applying the Procedure Rules, it would not be possible to obtain genuine competition. - c.
-The works, services or supplies required are of a specialist nature, such that competitive prices cannot be obtained. - d.
+- 50.2 Early termination of a contract requires a notice to be published in accordance with the relevant legislation see CPR 28 and CPR29 and seek guidance from the Procurement Team. - 51.
+Nominated and Named Sub-Contractors - 51.1 If a sub-contractor or sub-consultant is to be nominated or named to a main contract, they must have been procured in accordance with relevant legislation, these Contracts Procedure Rules and the terms of the tender and appointment must be compatible with the main contract. - 51.2 It shall be a condition of the employment by the Council of any person (not being an officer of the Council) to supervise a contract that in relation to such contract, they shall comply with the requirements of these Contract Procedure Rules as if they were an officer of the Council. - 52.
+Exceptions to Contracts Procedure Rules - 52.1 Every contract shall comply with these CPRs and no exception from any of the following provisions of these CPRs shall be made except in exceptional circumstances where it can be demonstrated that: - a.
+There is an urgent requirement to secure the provision of works, services or goods and it is not practical to seek competitive quotations or tenders. - b.
+By applying these CPRs it would not be possible to obtain genuine competition. - c.
+The works, services or goods required are of a specialist nature, such that competitive prices cannot be obtained. - d.
 Professional services, such as Counsel, are required urgently. - e.
-By extending the term (either by exercising an option within the contract or otherwise) or varying and/or extending the scope an existing contract, it is in the best interests of the Council. - f.
+By extending the term (either by exercising an option within the contract or otherwise) or varying and/or extending the scope of an existing contract, it is in the best interests of the Council. - f.
 By appointing a bidder to carry out further work in connection with a main project following provision by such contractor of feasibility or initial work, it would be advantageous to the successful delivery of the main project; or - g.
-By applying the Procedure Rules, it would not be possible to satisfy the best interests of the Council in terms of delivering one of social, or economic or well-being benefits. - h.
-The works, services or supplies are legally required to be provided by a specific supplier.
+By applying these CPRs it would not be possible to satisfy the best interests of the Council in terms of delivering one of social or economic or well-being benefits. - h.
+The works, services or goods are legally required to be provided by a specific supplier. - i.
+When carrying out security works the publication of documents in the tendering process could prejudice the security of the work to be done.

-- i.
-When carrying out security works where the publication of documents in the tendering process could prejudice the security of the work to be done. - 50.2 Approval for an Exception shall only be given by the following persons:
+52.2 Approval for an Exception shall only be given by the following persons: